-- 9.1 In deciding whether a breach is likely to be of material significance to the Regulator, it would be advisable for the reporter to consider the:

-- cause of the breach;

-- effect of the breach;

-- reaction to the breach; and

-- the wider implications of the breach.

-- 9.2 When deciding whether to report, those responsible should consider these points together.
-Reporters should take into account expert or professional advice, where appropriate, when deciding whether the breach is likely to be of material significance to the Regulator.

-- 9.3 When deciding whether a breach is of material significance, those responsible should consider other reported and unreported breaches of which they are aware.
-However, historical information should be considered with care, particularly if changes have been made to address previously identified problems.
+- 9.1 In deciding whether a breach is likely to be of material significance to the Regulator, it would be advisable for the reporter to consider the: - cause of the breach e.g. dishonesty, poor governance, incomplete or inaccurate information, acting or failing to act in contravention of the law; - effect of the breach does the nature of the breach lead to an increased likelihood of further material breaches.
+Is it likely to cause, for example; ineffective internal controls, lack of knowledge and understanding, inaccurate records, potential for further breaches occurring; - reaction to the breach e.g. taking prompt and effective action to resolve a breach, notifying scheme members where appropriate; and - the wider implications of the breach e.g. where a breach has occurred due to lack of knowledge or poor systems and processes making it more likely that other breaches will emerge in the future. - 9.2 When deciding whether to report, those responsible should consider these points together.
+Reporters should take into account expert or professional advice, where appropriate, when deciding whether the breach is likely to be of material significance to the Regulator. - 9.3 When deciding whether a breach is of material significance, those responsible should consider other reported and unreported breaches of which they are aware.
+However, historical information should be considered with care, particularly if changes have been made to address previously identified problems. - 9.4 The decision tree provides a "traffic light" system of categorising an identified breach:

-- 9.4 The breach is likely to be of material significance to the Regulator where it was caused by:

-- dishonesty;

-- poor governance or administration;

-- slow or inappropriate decision making practices;

-- incomplete or inaccurate advice; or

-- acting (or failing to act) in deliberate contravention of the law.